Azure-Samples/multimodal-rag-code-execution/deployment/README.md

 ### Option 2: Rebuilding from local

-This is the recommended way to update the images if you have made changes to the code.
+This is the recommended way to update the images if you have made changes to the code, or if you chose not to build from the remote repository.

 1. Clone the GitHub repository